 You must have a diagnosed medical condition to be eligible for VA disability benefits.
 If doctors diagnosed you with any of the medical conditions on the list above, we will gather the documentation from your doctor or medical professional that we need to submit to VA.

 Your illness resulted from your exposure to Agent Orange.

 The last, and perhaps most important step in the process is connecting your diagnosis to Agent Orange.
-If your health condition is not on the list or you did not serve in Vietnam, the Korean DMZ, or Thailand, we will have to do some research to establish a link, but our attorneys are qualified to do so.
+If your health condition is not on the list or you did not serve in a qualifying location, we will have to do some research to establish a link, but our attorneys are qualified to do so.

 We can interview medical doctors and experts, examine scientific studies, and perform other steps to build the strongest case that Agent Orange caused your condition.

 Agent Orange exposure does not end with the veteran, but rather Agent Orange exposure may also contribute to birth defects in veterans’ children.
 Studies have indicated that Agent Orange exposure has led to increased rates of stillbirths and birth defects in the children of veterans who were exposed to Agent Orange.

 Birth defects and conditions such as spina bifida, cleft lip, congenital heart disease, hip dysplasia, Hallerman-Streiff syndrome, neural tube defects, Poland syndrome, and others may also be caused by Agent Orange exposure in children.
 Children who were exposed may be eligible for benefits.
 In order to qualify, the children must be:

 - The biological child of a woman Vietnam Veteran who served between February 28, 1961 and May 7,1945

 - Conceived after the date on which the Veteran first entered the Republic of Vietnam

 How Much Will My Monthly VA Disability Benefit Be?